 - Develop, share and exchange knowledge and good practice

-Aspect aims to become a self sustaining permanent network beyond its initial 3-year funding.
-Network membership is now open.
 Find out more about how your organisation can join on our Get Involved page.

 Aspect is one of 14 projects funded by Research England’s Connecting Capability Fund.
 Aspect was launched in 2018 and received a £5 million funding award for the first three years of operation.
+In 2021 Aspect received follow on funding of £2.4 million to mobilise the learnings from the first three years of the programme by expanding the membership, creating further additional good practice in social sciences commercialisation, capturing that practice and embedding it across the HEI community.

 The Connecting Capability Fund supports universities working together with businesses and other partners, to commercialise research, share good practice and build capacity.
 The Fund is highlighted in the UK Government’s Industrial Strategy with the aim to enhance the UK’s industrial competitiveness and productivity.